azsk/DevOpsKit/Contributing.md

 ```
 >  **DONT'S:**
 > * Do not change values for fixed variables e.g. FeatureName, ControlID, Id  and MethodaName.
 These values are referenced at different places in framework.
-> * Control Policy is strongly typed schema, new property or renaming of the property is not allowed
+> * Control Policy is strongly typed schema, new property or renaming of the property is not allowed.
-> * ControlId, Id should not be repeated/duplicated
+> * ControlId, Id should not be repeated/duplicated.

 **Add automated control**</br>
 If you have analyzed that control can be automated using PowerShell with help of Azure cmdlet or API, you can follow steps defined below to add automated control.
 Before automating control make sure you have below data available
-1. Permissions(Reader/Contributor/Owner/Graph API access etc.) required to validate the control
+1. Permissions(Reader/Contributor/Owner/Graph API access etc.) required to validate the control.

 Follow below steps to add automated control</br>
-**1.** Add Control entry in Azure Service Policy config under the path "AzSK\Framework\Configurations\SVT\Services\<FeatureName>.Json"
+**1.** Add Control entry in Azure Service Policy config under the path "AzSK\Framework\Configurations\SVT\Services\<FeatureName>.Json".
 ```
 {
 	  "ControlID": "Azure_<FeatureName>_<ControlTypeAcronym>_ControlShortName",